LME copper dips; U.S., China stimulus eyed

 EURO ZONE WOES WEIGH

-Also weighing on copper, the euro hovered near a two-year low versus the dollar earlier in the session, hurt by a report suggesting a change in the European Central Bank's stance on how some bondholders could be treated under Spain's bank bailout.
+Also weighing on copper, the euro hovered near a two-year low versus the dollar, hurt by a report suggesting a change in the European Central Bank's stance on how some bondholders could be treated under Spain's bank bailout.

 The Wall Street Journal said ECB President Mario Draghi advocated imposing losses on holders of senior bonds issued by the worst-hit Spanish savings banks but also said finance ministers rejected the advice due to concerns financial markets would react badly to such a decision.